Al Capp: The 1960s and 1970s

-Capp and his family lived in Cambridge, Massachusetts, near Harvard during the entire Vietnam War protest era.
+Capp and his family lived in Cambridge, Massachusetts, near Harvard University, during the entire Vietnam War protest era.
 The turmoil that Americans were watching on their television sets was happening live—right in his own neighborhood.
 Campus radicals and "hippies" inevitably became one of Capp's favorite targets in the sixties.
 Alongside his long-established caricatures of right-wing, big business types such as General Bullmoose and J. Roaringham Fatback, Capp began spoofing counterculture icons such as Joan Baez (in the character of Joanie Phoanie, a wealthy folksinger who offers an impoverished orphanage ten thousand dollars' worth of "protest songs").
 The sequence implicitly labeled Baez a limousine liberal, a charge she took to heart, as detailed years later in her 1987 autobiography, And A Voice To Sing With: A Memoir.
 Another target was Senator Ted Kennedy, parodied as "Senator O. Noble McGesture", resident of "Hyideelsport".
 The town name is a play on Hyannisport, Massachusetts, where a number of the Kennedy clan have lived.

 Capp became a popular public speaker on college campuses, where he reportedly relished hecklers.
 He attacked militant antiwar demonstrators, both in his personal appearances and in his strip.
 He also satirized student political groups.
 The Youth International Party (YIP) and Students for a Democratic Society (SDS) emerged in Li'l Abner as "Students Wildly Indignant about Nearly Everything!"
 (SWINE).
 In an April 1969 letter to Time, Capp insisted, "The students I blast are not the dissenters, but the destroyers—the less than 4% who lock up deans in washrooms, who burn manuscripts of unpublished books, who make combination pigpens and playpens of their universities.
 The remaining 96% detest them as heartily as I do."